Options Trading Basics FAQ's

 As per the SEBI regulations, Adjustments means the modifications to the positions and or contract the specifications so the value of positions of the buyers or sellers continues to remain same.

 There are various indicators to figure out whether the option contract has been adjusted or not.
-Some of them are: a) The option is either too cheap or too expensive. b) There are various two symbols for the options of same month and strike price. c) The liquidity of the adjusted options is less than the options.
+Some of them are:

 The index options are the contracts in which an underlying asset is Index.